FelixOnline/v2/content/articles/2016-11-4-being-an-immigrant-in-the-uk-isnt-all-doom-and-gloom.md

 In response to the article from Friday, the 14th of October, _I never knew how hard it was being an immigrant until I put it into words_, I would like to propose an alternative view and my own personal take on life as an immigrant in Britain.

 Last week’s article spoke about how being an immigrant is never fun and because of Brexit it really sucks right now.
-However, speaking as an immigrant who immigrated here as a pre\-teen, I struggled to understand its point of view.
+However, speaking as an immigrant who immigrated here as a pre-teen, I struggled to understand its point of view.

 Unlike the author, it was never my decision to move to the UK.
 Although it was challenging, I’m happy to say that I’ve had a smooth transition, primarily due to the UK’s hospitable nature.
 Having made the decision to come to the UK out of one’s own volition, it is unfair to state that one has had to make the UK their home as if one has been forced into the decision.
 In reality, the author chose to study in a country that he claims to dislike so much.
 > > I personally find Britain to be an extremely accommodating and multicultural country